Rats always run for holes in times of danger”–Omar

 The scene cuts away for a short scene with the police.
 When we return to the Eastside, we are greeted with two more images of childhood.
 The first thing we see when we cut back to the corner is two small boys fleeing to the left.
 They are running from Omar, which means that they were the first ones to notice his menacing approach.
 Then we hear it.
 The ominous whistling quickly takes the form of a familiar tune: “The Farmer in the Dell.”

-It is a moment straight out of Kubrick, who knew exactly how to pair a chilling scene with the most happy song imaginable, from the “Singin’ in the Rain” rape scene in A Clockwork Orange to the “Mickey Mouse Club” in the bloody aftermath of Full Metal Jacket (not to mention “We’ll Meet Again” playing over the nuclear apocalypse at the end of Dr. Strangelove).
-Here, the effect is similar, a comic distortion where fierce impending violence is underscored by the lighthearted spirit of a whistled childrens’ tune.
+It is a moment straight out of Kubrick, who knew exactly how to pair a chilling scene with the most happy song imaginable, from the “Singin’ in the Rain” rape scene in A Clockwork Orange to the “Mickey Mouse Club” in the bloody aftermath of Full Metal Jacket (not to mention “We’ll Meet Again” playing over the nuclear apocalypse at the end of Dr Strangelove).
+Here, the effect is similar, a comic distortion where fierce impending violence is underscored by the lighthearted spirit of a whistled children’ tune.

 We hear calls of “Omar’s coming” and “watch out, he’s got that boom” as the people all start to scatter.
 Omar struts down the street and casually opens up his duster to reveal the shotgun he is packing.
 The last one to notice him is the pudgy hopper, still wrapped up in the private world of his headphones and his music.
 As he finally flees, the camera lingers for a moment to watch his discman break on the ground and the disc pop out and make one final spin on the sidewalk.